Artoriuz/ArtCNN/README.md

 - `SH`: Trained with LR images that have been downsampled with Hermite.
 Use this if you want some mild sharpening.
 - `DN`: Trained with JPEG LR images that have been moderately compressed.
 Use this to clean compression artifacts at the expense of some fine-detail.
 - `DS`: Trained with JPEG LR images that have been moderately compressed and downsampled with Hermite.
 This provides mild artifact cleaning and sharpening, which might work well for low quality web sources.
+- `DIV2K`: Trained on the DIV2K dataset.
+This variant should be a little better on live-action content.

 If you plan on using ArtCNN for fractional scaling factors below 2x, the `SH` and `DS` variants might work better with mpv's default `dscale` filter (`hermite`).